Young people in employment

 • Does the employment rate of young people with disability vary by severity of disability?

 The data in the graph and the table below show the proportion of young people (aged 15–24) with disability in the labour force who are employed, grouped by disability severity.
-In 2018, the proportion of young people with disability in the labour force who were employed was similar for young people with severe or profound disability and for young people with other disability status, at 76%.
+In 2022, the proportion of young people with disability in the labour force who were employed was 72% for young people with severe or profound disability, and 83% for young people with other disability status (please note that the proportion for the severe or profound group has a high margin of error and should be used with caution).

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview